Skip to main content

 Nazca Lines

-The enigmatic Nazca Lines (or Nasca Lines) are second only to Machu Picchu as the most famous archaeological site in Peru.
-The mysterious geoglyphs at the UNESCO World Heritage Site range from geometric shapes and swirls to a hummingbird and monkey.
-Theories on their purpose include astronomical markers, irrigation canals, and alien messages—an enigma that has spurred intrigue since their 1927 discovery.
-The spectacular etchings likely date from between 500 BC and AD 500.
+After the iconic Machu Picchu, the enigmatic Nazca Lines are one of Peru’s most famous archaeological sites.
+The mysterious geoglyphs at the UNESCO World Heritage Site range from geometric shapes and swirls to a hummingbird and monkeys.
+Theories on their purpose include astronomical markers, irrigation canals, and alien messages—a mystery that has baffled archaeologists since their discovery in the early 20th century.
+Though they were found relatively recently, the etchings are estimated to date back thousands of years.

 • Request a morning flight (before 10:30am) for the best visibility.

-• Book travel to Nazca Lines early, as it’s one of the top attractions in South America.
+• Book Nazca Lines tickets for tours early, as it’s one of the top attractions in South America.

 • If visiting on a cruise, look for shore excursion tours to the site.